tom-howard/ros2/docs/com2009/assignment1/part3.md

 1. Once you're happy with what's going on with this, run the node using `ros2 run`:

     ```bash
-    ros2 run part3_lidar lidar_subscriber.py
+    ros2 run part3_lidar_etc lidar_subscriber.py
     ```

 1. Open another terminal (but so you can still the outputs from your `lidar_subscriber.py` node).
-Launch the `teleop_keyboard` node, and drive the robot around, noting how theoutput fomr your `lidar_subscriber.py` node changes as you do so.
+Launch the `teleop_keyboard` node, and drive the robot around, noting how the output from your `lidar_subscriber.py` node changes as you do so.

 1. Close everything down now (including the simulation running in **TERMINAL 1**).
 Then (in **TERMINAL 1**) launch the "empty world" simulation again: